autumn-info-442a/team-e/HW3.md

 - Reasoning for IMPOSSIBLE:

 28. **IMPOSSIBLE** The system must be able to calculate the progression percentage as users complete survey items and display in a progression bar on each survey page.

-* As the user completes the survey, the progression bar at the top of each survey page should update with their progression out of 100%.

 - Verification Steps: 1.
 User accesses the application 2.
 In the navbar, the user should be able to click Log In to be routed to the log in page.
 3. If the user doesn't have an account, the user should be able to click the sign up button to create an account 4.
 The user will then be routed to the new account survey 5.
 On the survey, there should be a progress bar at the top of the screen that shows the user's progress as they complete the survey.